felixdorn/Box/README.md

     return new Crawler('f4dg65gd6fg465g');
 });
 ```
-Every time you ask for a `Crawler::class`, this closure will be executed and a fresh instance of crawler will be created.
+Every time you ask for a `Crawler::class`, this closure will be executed and a fresh instance of `Crawler` will be created.
 To avoid that, you can use the `singleton` method.

 ```php